Methio-Form Chewable TabletsThis page contains information on Methio-Form Chewable Tablets for veterinary use.

 Caution should be advised against overdosing animals to avoid chronic over acidification which could lead to potential problems such as acidosis, potassium wasting, osteoporosis, Heinz body formation, and possible precipitation of non-struvite minerals in the urine.

-Methio-Form Chewable Tablets may be fed free choice, from the hand or maybe crumbled and mixed into the food.
-Dosing one time each day is appropriate, but daily doses may be administered in 2 or 3 divide, doses if more convenient or in rare cases where animals may vomit a single daily dose.
+Methio-Form Chewable Tablets may be fed free choice, from the hand or may be crumbled and mixed into the food.
+Dosing one time each day is appropriate, but daily doses may be administered in 2 or 3 divided doses if more convenient or in rare cases where animals may vomit a single daily dose.

 For urinary acidification in cats and dogs and prevention of struvite urolithiasis urinary pH should be reduced to approximately 6.0 - 6.6 and maintained in this range.
 Monitoring the pH of freshly voided urine may be advisable.

 Daily dosages vary with diets and amount of acidification needed.
 After dosages have been determined, they may be used continuously.

 Cats: The usual daily dose is 2.5 to 5.0 mEq (188-375 mg)/kg body weight or 1/2 to one tablet per 1 to 1.5 kg.
 (2.5 to 3 lb) body weight.
 Average size adult cats normally should receive 1 1/2 to 3 tablets (10-20 mEq) daily.